A New Framework for Bounding Reachability Probabilities of Continuous-time Stochastic Systems

 The exact reachability probability $\mathbb{P}_{\bm{x}_0}^{T}$ is equal to the probability of reaching the set $\mathcal{X}_s$ at the time instant $T$ for the above auxiliary stochastic process.

 \begin{lemma} Given $\bm{x}_0\in \mathcal{X}\setminus \mathcal{X}_s$, \end{lemma}

-The reachability probability $\mathbb{P}_{\bm{x}_0}^{T}$ can also be reduced to a solution to a second-order partial differential equation. \begin{theorem} Suppose there exists a function $v(t,\bm{x})\colon [0,T]\times \mathbb{R}^n$ which is twice continuously differentiable over $\bm{x}$ and continuously differentiable over $t$, satisfying
+The reachability probability $\mathbb{P}_{\bm{x}_0}^{T}$ can also be reduced to a solution to a second-order partial differential equation. \begin{proposition} Suppose there exists a function $v(t,\bm{x})\colon [0,T]\times \mathbb{R}^n$ which is twice continuously differentiable over $\bm{x}$ and continuously differentiable over $t$, satisfying